 - Material must be returned to staff when the researcher leaves for the day.
 All items assigned to researchers must be returned no less than 15 minutes before closing time.

 - Readers must present all personal materials for inspection as requested by the Special Collections staff.

 - All requests for reproductions must be accompanied by either a Photocopy Request Form or a Scanning, Video and Audio Request Form.

-- Patrons are not permitted to photocopy archival materials.
-Copy requests may be denied due to the condition, size, or restrictions placed on an item.
+- Patrons are not permitted to photocopy and/or scan archival materials.
+Copy or scanning requests may be denied due to the condition, size, or restrictions placed on an item.

 - Patrons must complete a License Agreement if they plan to use archival materials for publication, profit, or commercial purposes.